Skip to main content

 How DACS supports creators through collective licensing

-Through Payback and the Overseas Public Lending Right (PLR), DACS champions fair payment for artists, illustrators, photographers and other visual creators.
+Through Payback and the overseas Public Lending Right (PLR), DACS champions fair payment for artists, illustrators, photographers and other visual creators.
 These collective licensing schemes ensure creators are rewarded when their work is used in publications, on television, or borrowed from libraries internationally.

 Claim Payback royalties through us